Banff Hiking Tips For First-Time Visitors

 Don’t know where to start?
 Check out the best easy hikes in Banff National Park.

 As you might imagine, it’s pretty hard to forecast the weather in Banff National Park.
-Being very mountainous terrain on the leeward side of the Continental Divide means it’s near impossible to guess what the weather will be from hour-to-hour.
+Banff’s mountainous terrain on the leeward side of the Continental Divide makes the weather hard to predict from hour to hour.
 I recommend you check the Banff weather forecast on the Environment Canada website as well as The Weather Network.

 Read More